 Run the Metricbeat container with defining bind-mounting to your configuration file (you can of course do the same thing by building your own image from a Dockerfile and running it).
 Be sure you have the correct permissions to connect to the Docker daemon:

-If all runs as expected, you should be seeing a new index created in Elasticsearch:
+If all runs as expected, you should be seeing a new index generate in Elasticsearch:

 Define the new index pattern in Kibana to start the analysis.